Zemon-tech/zemonDev/backend/DATABASE_UPDATES.md

 - Active data: Readily available in the UI
 - Archived data: Stored but not shown by default
 - Data retention: Consider policies for long-term storage

+## Schema Updates

+### 2023-06-15: CrucibleNotes Schema Update

+Removed the following fields from the CrucibleNotes collection:

+1. **status** - Previously `'active' | 'archived'` with default `'active'`
+2. **visibility** - Previously `'private' | 'public'` with default `'private'`

+These fields were removed to simplify the schema as they were not being actively used in the application.
+The delete operation for notes has been changed from a soft delete (setting status to 'archived') to a hard delete (removing the document).

 ## Security Considerations